 The lessee does not have to worry in such a case as the lease on the property transfers from one person to another without any undue impact on his business.
 The new owner cannot evict a lessee and moreover, he will have to abide by the terms of the older contract.

-The numerous disadvantages of a triple net lease are as follows
+The numerous disadvantages are as follows

-1. Vacancy risks
+1. Vacancy risks in the net lease

 Although the triple net lease is generally drawn up for a longer time period there is always a risk of the tenant defaulting that can lead to filling the vacancy again and incurring a loss in rent.

 2. Earning caps

 It offers constant revenue but in case the property prices increase the investor faces a loss as he cannot hike the rent midway.

 It is the responsibility of the lessee to pay operational expenses and this case a serious dent in their profits.

 If the insurance or property taxes increase the operating expenses from a lessee’s viewpoint will also increase.
 Even sudden unexpected costs will prove .disadvantageous for him.

 If the lessee suffers from a negative brand image or publicity it will also have an indirect impact on the landlord as he will become guilty by association and this can reduce his bargaining power.